• paulgb 2 years ago

 Gwern is the place for me.
 His deep dive on meta-learning is always interesting.

-• khafra a year ago
+• khafra 2 years ago

 Recommending Gwern on any technical topic is practically cheating; he always has in-depth, impeccably referenced overviews, complete with experiments he has done.